Yanny or Laurel? The internet is fighting over this robot's mysterious word

 Here's another that lets you hear both:

+A US map based on geotagged Twitter data from the past week shows that Laurel totally dominates.
+According to the data, which was gathered by Sports Betting, only five states are predominantly hearing "Yanny."

+And if you're still scratching your head trying to figure out how anyone could hear anything other than "Yanny" -- or "Laurel" -- there's now a tool that can help you hear both.

-Still, it's inevitable that this'll lead to plenty of heated debates.
+Regardless of all the numbers, data and videos, it's inevitable that this'll continue to lead to plenty of heated debates.
 Let the yelling matches begin.
+Vote in the poll below and let us know what you hear!

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Editor's note: Abrar is 100 percent wrong.
-It's totally "Laurel."
-Editor's note (from a different editor): Abrar is 100 percent right.
-It's totally "Yanny."